 To use the feature, scroll down to the Recommendations section on the test results page, find the recommendation you want to improve, and click the Run Experiment button:

 If you want to change anything in the auto-generated code, you can edit the HTML document manually.
-DebugBear may also recommend related page speed improvements that you can add to your experiment (e.g. Preload LCP image with high priority in the screenshot below).
+DebugBear may also recommend related page speed improvements that you can add to your experiment (e.g. preload LCP image with high priority in the screenshot below).

-You can run the auto experiment multiple times to reduce variability, too (the default setting is 3, meaning that the lab test will run three times and DebugBear will show the median value of the three tests).
+You can run the auto experiment multiple times to reduce variability, too (the default setting is 3, meaning that the lab test will run three times and DebugBear will show the median value of the three tests):

-You may need to wait a few minutes for DebugBear to run the tests.
 On the test results page, you'll see the performance scores for the live page (Baseline) and the median value of the auto experiments (Experiment) side by side.

 In addition to deferring offscreen images, there are other ways to optimize your images for performance, such as using responsive images and next-gen image formats.
 You can combine those web performance optimization techniques with lazy loading to improve image performance even more.

-Besides setting up synthetic lab tests where you control the test conditions (e.g. device type, location, etc.), you can use real user monitoring (RUM) to see how your pages perform for metrics that can only be accurately measured on real website visitors, such as Interaction to Next Paint and Cumulative Layout Shift.
+Besides setting up synthetic lab tests where you control the test conditions (e.g. device type, location, etc.), you can also use real user monitoring (RUM) to see how your pages perform for metrics that can only be accurately measured on real website visitors, such as Interaction to Next Paint and Cumulative Layout Shift:

-With DebugBear, you can start catching and solving your web performance issues for free.
-To do so, run a free speed test on your most important pages or sign up for our 14-day free trial (no credit card required) to take leverage of all the debugging and monitoring features, including synthetic testing, RUM, detailed Core Web Vitals analysis, long-term CrUX comparisons, and more.
+To do so, run a free website speed test on your most important pages or sign up for our free 14-day trial (no credit card required) to take leverage of all the debugging and monitoring features, including synthetic testing, RUM, detailed Core Web Vitals analysis, long-term CrUX comparisons, and more.

 Monitor Page Speed & Core Web Vitals